 Most troubled teen summer camp programs that focus on improving skills and developing habits have one thing in common: the environment is not “real life.”
 As parents, many of us are focused on preparing our children to be successful for independent living.
 A significant percentage of us are hoping our children go to college after high school.

 If college is the ultimate plan post-high school, then what better environment to learn new habits and routines than at an actual University?
-Below is our University campus location for the East Coast camp:

 The Value of a University Setting

 At Summerland Camps we see the value in preparing your child for the unstructured nature of college life.
 That is why all of our locations are on college campuses.
 We talk about self-regulation, that is- your ability to plan and execute pre-determined behaviors and stick to a planned schedule in order to meet your academic, activity, and life goals- all in a college classroom on a college campus!
 We are a camp for changing habits and preparing your child for independent living.